kubedb/docs/docs/guides/redis/quickstart/quickstart.md

 ```

 ## Resume Redis
-Say, the Redis CR was deleted with spec.terminationPolicy to Halt and you want to re-create the Elasticsearch cluster using the existing auth secrets and the PVCs.
+Say, the Redis CR was deleted with spec.terminationPolicy to Halt and you want to re-create the Redis cluster using the existing auth secrets and the PVCs.

 You can do it by simply re-deploying the original Redis object:
 ```bash